qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 ## Training via SageMaker (using notebook as controller) - custom train.py script
 Unlike "local" training (using this notebook), this next approach leverages SageMaker’s managed infrastructure to handle resources, parallelism, and scalability.
 By specifying instance parameters, such as instance_count and instance_type, you can control the resources allocated for training.

+### Which instance to start with?
 In this example, we start with one ml.m5.large instance, which is suitable for small- to medium-sized datasets and simpler models.
 Using a single instance is often cost-effective and sufficient for initial testing, allowing for straightforward scaling up to more powerful instance types or multiple instances if training takes too long.
 See here for further guidance on selecting an appropriate instance for your data/model: [EC2 Instances for ML](https://docs.google.com/spreadsheets/d/1uPT4ZAYl_onIl7zIjv5oEAdwy4Hdn6eiA9wVfOBbHmY/edit?usp=sharing)

-### Overview of Estimator Classes in SageMaker
+### Overview of Estimator classes in SageMaker
-In SageMaker, **Estimator** classes streamline the configuration and training of models on managed instances.
+To launch this training "job", we'll use the XGBoost "Estimator.
+In SageMaker, Estimator classes streamline the configuration and training of models on managed instances.
 Each Estimator can work with custom scripts and be enhanced with additional dependencies by specifying a `requirements.txt` file, which is automatically installed at the start of training.
 Here’s a breakdown of some commonly used Estimator classes in SageMaker:

 #### 1. **`Estimator` (Base Class)**
    - **Purpose**: General-purpose for custom Docker containers or defining an image URI directly.